UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **General**: Set to Opposition School: Enchantment unless IWDEE style spells is installed (where it will be Conjurer as in IWDEE)

-### Level 5

-**Snilloc's Major Missile** (New)
-(Evocation)

-Level: 5
-Range: Visual range of the caster
-Duration: Instant
-Casting Time: 1
-Area of Effect: 1 creature
-Saving Throw: None

-Major Missile is much like Magic Missile, creating a single missile of magical energy that darts forth from the wizard's fingertip and unerringly strike their target, which must be a creature of some sort.
-This missile inflicts 1d4+1 points of damage, plus 1d4+1 for every two levels thereafter, to a maximum of 15d4 +15.

-**Usurp Shell** (New)
-(Necromancy)

-Level: 5
-Range: 60 ft.
-Duration: 1 turn
-Casting Time: 1
-Area of Effect: 1 creature
-Saving Throw: Special

-With this spell the caster attempts to bypass the targets mind, taking direct control of their body instead if they do not make a save vs. death -2.
-Unlike a dominate spell, this spell does not touch the mind, and can even be used to usurp the body of an undead creature, or any creature with biological anatomy.

-If this spell is sucessful, the caster gains control of the targets body, allowing <PRO_HIMHER> to make the body attack or move as <PRO_HESHE> pleases. <PRO_HESHE> does not gain fine motor control of the tergets body, however, nor does <PRO_HESHE> gain control of the targets mind.
-Thus, <PRO_HESHE> cannot force the target to cast spells or use special abilities on <PRO_HISHER> behalf.

-Additionally, the targets movements are jerky and predicable, and they move at 80% their normal speed and suffer a -2 to all attack rolls.

-If the target resists the spell, they suffer 3d8 points of magic damage.

 ### Level 6